Integers

 coins | VarUInteger 16 | to | between and bits, see below |

-Arbitrary bit-width types
+Arbitrary types of fixed bit-width

 Available since Tact 1.5In addition to common serialization types, it’s possible to specify arbitrary bit-width integers by using a prefix int